WallStreetMojo

 • Organizations tend to focus on profits and ignore the cash flow.
 This often leads to a liquidity crunch and can also lead to bankruptcy.
 Economic Value Added (EVA) focuses on cash flows more than profits.

-Advantages and disadvantages
+Advantages and Disadvantages

 2. It is comparatively simple to understand.

-3. EVA can also be calculated for different divisions, projects, etc. and the appropriate investment decisions can be taken for the same
+3. EVA can also be calculated for different divisions, projects, etc., and the appropriate investment decisions can be taken for the same

 4. It also helps to develop a relationship between the use of capital and Net Operating Profit.
-This can be analyzed to make the most out of opportunities and also make appropriate improvements wherever necessary.
+This can be analyzed to make the most out of opportunities and make appropriate improvements wherever necessary.

 3. A comparative analysis is difficult with Economic Value Added (EVA) on account of the underlying assumptions of WACC.